ALASdoo/wedoqa_com/content/home/experience.md

   * Our team has a comprehensive knowledge of automation tools such as Selenium, Appium, Test Complete, Watir, WatIN, Katalon etc.
   * We do integration of automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl, Bromine...)
   * Setting up the initial framework for automation
-  * Load/Stress testing using Jmeter and Selenium for real user load simulation.
+  * Load/Stress testing using Jmeter and Selenium for real user load simulation
-  * We also work with Katalon - Selenium-based open-source tool, suitable for mobile, web and API testing; can be integrated with GitHub and Jira; supports multiple users working on the same project; has pragmatic reporting system and is frequently updated
+  * We also use Katalon - open-source tool suitable for mobile, web and API testing; can be integrated with GitHub and Jira; supports multiple users working on the project; has pragmatic reporting system
   """

 [[experience]]